cardwizard/JupyterSearch/README.md

 # JupyterSearch
-Utility to help search within a set of jupyter notebooks I worked on creating a simple magic function to help us make this search easy and search across notebooks present in the current directory.
+Utility to help search within a set of jupyter notebooks.
+I worked on creating a simple magic function to help us make this search easy and search **across notebooks** present in the current directory.
 It uses whoosh in the back-end to speed up the search.
-The code iterates through every cell in every notebook in your current directory.
+**The code iterates through every cell in every notebook in your current directory.**

 How to use it?